-- 1. Building placement in combination with landscaping should be used to screen surface parking areas.
+- 1. Building placement in combination with landscaping shall be used to screen surface parking areas.
 Surface parking areas should generally be located at the rear or side of buildings and not between the front of a building and the street.
-Where permitted adjacent to the public realm, surface parking areas should be designed in a manner that contributes to an attractive public realm by providing screening and landscaping.
-Generously sized landscape strips incorporating combinations of landscaping and decorative fencing or walls shall be provided adjacent to the street edge to provide aesthetically pleasing views into the site while screening surface parking areas. - 2.
-Underground or structured parking is encouraged to reduce or eliminate the need for surface parking. - 3.
-Surface parking areas shall not be permitted immediately adjacent to the corners of an intersection. - 4.
-Walkways should be provided directly from parking areas and municipal sidewalks to the main entrance(s) of the building(s).
-These walkways should be well articulated, safe, accessible and integrated with the overall network of pedestrian linkages in the area to create a comfortable walking environment.
-Landscaping should enhance the walkway. - 5.
-Large surface parking areas should be divided into smaller and defined sections through the use of appropriately-sized landscaped strips, islands and/or pedestrian walkways.
+Where permitted adjacent to the public realm, surface parking areas shall be designed in a manner that contributes to an attractive public realm by providing screening and landscaping.
+Generously sized landscape strips incorporating combinations of landscaping and/or decorative fencing or walls should be provided adjacent to the street edge to provide aesthetically pleasing views into the site while screening surface parking areas. - 2.
+Underground or structured parking is encouraged to reduce or eliminate the need for surface parking.